Quarters!: Reception

 Upon its release, Quarters! received generally positive reviews by music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 68, based on 8 reviews, indicating "generally favorable".

 Writing for The Guardian, Everett True claimed during the album that "King Gizzard & the Lizard Wizard unravel mysteries, perform magic, tease melodies out of intricately formed musical patterns and do it all with a face that would be straight except it’s taken too many mind-altering substances."

 Music

 The album consists of four psychedelic pop songs, all running exactly ten minutes and ten seconds.
 "The River" is a Traffic-style jazz-rock song with Santana-esque congas.
+It is the second song by the band to feature an odd time signature, with the majority of the song in 5/4.

 Tim Sendra of AllMusic described the album as a "jazz-prog epic."
 Mike Katzif of NPR described the album's music as "jazz-inflected prog rock."

 Track listing

 Vinyl releases have tracks 1–2 on Side A, and tracks 3–4 on Side B.